AnnaBernbaum/PACMAN/PACMAN_plan.md

 # PACMAN

+Pacman modes:
+1. Strive for big biscuits
+2. Chase and eat as many ghosts as possible
+3. Avoid ghosts

+Conditions for different modes:

-Pacman will strive for big biscuits.
+> Default - Pacman will strive for big biscuits.
 > If the Pacman detects ghosts being within a certain distance, the Pacman will avoid ghosts.

 > If the Pacman eats big biscuits, it will chase the closest ghost.